 Did you know it’s American Heart Month AND Canned Food Month?
 That makes it the perfect time to talk about one of my favorite and most versatile canned foods – tomatoes!
 Whole, diced, fire-roasted…the tomato possibilities (tomatobilities?) are endless!
 Why eat tomatoes?
 Tomatoes contain an […]

 It’s that time of the year!
 Resolutions are made, plans are put into action, new diets are started… Instead of hopping on a new diet, start out the new year with these 15 Dietitian-created recipes!

 Hello foodies!
 It has been a LONG time since my last post – it feels good to be back!
 I’ve been busy in my dietetic internship on my way to becoming a Registered Dietitian (whoo!).
 I’ll officially be done at the end of March, which means more […]

 - 1 bunch kale flowers

 - 1/4 teaspoon pepper

-- 1/3 cup extra-virgin olive oil
+- 1/4 cup extra-virgin olive oil

 My Friday morning ritual involves a bitter cappuccino paired with a sweet and flaky Scottish oat scone.
 In my current work situation I do a lot of grocery shopping at my local food coop (PCC Natural Markets), so I like to treat myself on Friday mornings after my shopping. […]